danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 Given research into the metabolic origins of cancer goes all the way back to the 1920's, you may be wondering why you haven't heard of this before.
 A few things working against metabolic therapy reaching patients:

-**Medicine is slow to adopt what it discovers:** In 1847, [Ignaz Semmelweis](https://en.wikipedia.org/wiki/Ignaz_Semmelweis), a physician in Vienna, found that doctors washing their hands with chlorinated lime before delivering babies cut maternity-ward deaths from over 18% to around 2%.
+**Medicine is slow to adopt what it discovers:** For example, in 1847, [Ignaz Semmelweis](https://en.wikipedia.org/wiki/Ignaz_Semmelweis), a physician in Vienna, found that doctors washing their hands with chlorinated lime before delivering babies cut maternity-ward deaths from over 18% to around 2%.
 The medical establishment rejected his findings, and hand washing didn't become standard practice for decades.

 **There's no one positioned to profit from proving it:** Imagine if the results from the Greece study mentioned above, small scale as they are, had been attributed to some new molecule that could be patented.
 In that case, surely a pharmaceutical company would be pouring in research funds and it would be written about in oncology journals.